Thumbnail Sketches of Rochdalians

 Sam Field: He was the very jolly Postman for Rochdale from Parry Sound.
 His job was to sit in a very small room in the first floor lobby area near the rear exit and give incoming mail to residents.
 He was also a petty drug dealer.
 Although drug dealing was strictly banned in the 15th floor commune, he was able to discreetly sell marijuana with impunity from his room in the Ashram.
 Near the end he was passionately bitching to Margot Cross and me about the constant police raids and other unpleasant things.
 I told him that all Rochdalians were victimized by the fascist persecution, we didn't want to hear him bitching about it, and since he was so upset, he should shut up or move out.
 He quickly moved out.

 Bob Johnson: He was a stereotypical hippie who looked and spoke like he was from a "Cheech and Chong" movie.
 Bob was exactly like Tommy Chong in appearance, behavior, and speech.
 Hippie slang drawled out of his mouth the same way, man.
+He was originally named Harold Snowden, or Weird Harold and worked for Rochdale Security.
 A very mellow and laid back vegetarian, he only said something negative when someone was not being mellow, laid back, and tolerant.
 There was always a bushell basket of organic apples in his Ashram room that Mike Randell eventually moved into.
 Bob was also a drug dealer in the 15th floor commune, partly because his room (1519) was beside the stairway entrance.
 When Bob was home both doors were left wide open for his marijuana customers.
 Sam Field probably benefited from the open stairway door for his pot customers as well.
 After the building closed Bob lived with Sam for a while, then hitched up with Zan, a red head vegetarian cook for Etherea who lived with Heather MacFarlane in 1509.

 Mike Randell: He was President of Rochdale.
 Mike had long brown hair, was average in height, quite thin, with handsome fine features reminiscent of David Bowie.
 Often he wore auto mechanic overalls because he enjoyed working on his car in the basement parking garage.
 A former "army brat" and son of a medical doctor, he had dropped out of the U of T after one year to experience Rochdale.
 He was a very intelligent in-charge leader type, very respected by everybody because of his integrity, sense of humour, and charm.
 But his charm was often phoney, something he could turn on and off like a water tap.
 Mike was very democratic, and always obeyed the decisions made by the majority.
 Strangely, he was very conservative, more conservative than some other tenants who were almost evicted for their conservative views.
 Mike was a monarchist, seemed to support Canada's Conservative political party, and admired conservatives such as Henry Kissinger.
 Doug Hutchings thought Mike's position as President of a college was ridiculous and referred to him as "an uneducated kid".
 Eventually I concluded that Mike was a phoney and a swine.
 Mike's worst fault was that he would often bluff.
 Whenever he was caught in a situation where his position was proven to be wrong, he would start bullshitting, usually by obfuscating and turning everything into a joke.
 Some thought his tactics were charming, but I thought he was a complete phoney.
 In fact, I considered him almost the enemy, and wondered if his frequent absences were to visit those who were closing Rochdale.
 Another major fault he had was bourgeois self-righteousness – the source of his "integrity".
 Mike drank a lot of beer, although neighbours said he started out as a pothead.
 He had pot plants in his bedroom (1519) that I watered when Mike was away.
 We got along fairly well, but there was a gap of mistrust and disapprobation between us.
 Eventually I realized that Mike's courtesy to me was just part of his job as President.
 He resented me, because I was the authentic real thing, and Mike was a phoney arm chair revolutionary, all rhetoric with no substance or action.
 Mike knew a lot about Rochdale and hippyism, but it was a subject he had studied, like it was metaphysics or something.
 Alex MacDonald and some others were the same – they had no personal experience with Rochdale's history that they bullshitted about.
 Mike was an "army brat".
 He grew up in the army, and was in the army while I was hanging out with Beats and Hippies in Yorkville Village, Greenwich Village, and Haight-Ashbury.
 His "hippyism" was totally fake, out of fashion, and a sick joke.
 When the building closed Mike Randell instantly became a bitter Rochdale-hating Yuppie.
 He severely insulted and humiliated me in front of a dozen strangers at this time, and I could never forgive anyone for that.
 Nonetheless, Mike was an honest, decent, and very fine man.